PYRAMUS & THISBE SOCIETY

 The Pyramus & Thisbe Club [as it was originally known] was set up in 1974 by leading party wall surveyors of the time following widespread misreporting of the case of “Gyle-Thompson vs Wallstreet Properties Ltd. 1974”.
 During 2022 the P&T Club became a Learned Society.

-The name of the Club comes from the characters of Pyramus and Thisbe in Shakespeare's A Midsummer Night's Dream, two lovers separated by a wall and who come to a sad end as a result of the dispute between their fathers.
+The name of the Society comes from the characters of Pyramus and Thisbe in Shakespeare's A Midsummer Night's Dream — two lovers separated by a wall and who come to a sad end as a result of the dispute between their fathers.

-The Club played a pivotal role in the framing of the present Party Wall etc. Act 1996 and several members were present in the House when the Bill was introduced into the House of Lords and during the committee stages where amendments were made.
-The Party Wall Bill was sponsored through Parliament by John Lytton, The Earl of Lytton, and a past Chairman of the Club.
+The Society played a pivotal role in the framing of the present Party Wall etc. Act 1996 and several members were present in the House when the Bill was introduced into the House of Lords and during the committee stages where amendments were made.
+The Party Wall Bill was sponsored through Parliament by John Lytton, The Earl of Lytton, and a past Chairman of the Society.

 All members are bound to conform to the following Society Protocols:

 1.—When acting as a surveyor (commonly referred to as a ‘party wall surveyor’) within the meaning of the Party Wall etc. Act 1996 (“the Act”):

 1.1—Ensure that the spirit of the Act is followed/adhered to in respect of Building Owners’ and Adjoining Owners’ & Occupiers’ rights, duties and obligations under the Act, upholding such rights equally and impartially,